PaulKinlan/paul.kinlan.me/_posts/2015-02-18-eyedropper-chrome-dev-tools.markdown

 layout: post
 title: "Eye-dropper in Chrome Devtools for quickly picking colors from the web page"
 date: 2015-02-18 08:15
-description: "TIL"
+description: "TIL: Use eye dropper directly on the web page."
-categories: browsers mobile webapps
+categories: browsers css color
 ---

 Can't believe I didn't realise that this exists, for the longest time I have been screen grabbing and then opening up Pixelmator just to get the HTML color of a part of the web page.